 With the Kodak High Speed Photo Scanner, you can easily scan a thousand or so photos in a day which is not possible on a flatbed.
 For me the only catch is in doing some very light touch up, straightening, removing red eye, etc with Photoshop Elements.
 This slows the work a lot so I don’t do it for all the photos, just those where a few seconds of my work will make a big difference.
 I could use the full Photoshop but that slows the work flow significantly and speed means a lot when you are transferring thousands of photos.

 A Photoshop colleague thinks I’m crazy for doing that much retouching, but I think my customers appreciate it.
-So I do it.
+So I do it, but not every shot.

 The typical job that comes in is at least a thousand photos.
 I’ve had jobs of 3,500 photos and one terrific customer who keeps bringing me batches of 1000 – 2000 photos every month or so.
 People like the idea of getting all of their photos on a thumb drive which they can easily share with other family members.
 It also allows them to easily sort the photos, although I recommend they do some sorting before they give the photos.
 When they do that, I can then make a separate directory for each category which might be a single year, family events, grandparents, foreign travel etc.

 I’ve found there’s a nice demand for this service.
 I delayed buying the Kodak High Speed Photo Scanner until I was pretty sure it would be profitable.
 When a customer brought me 1500 photos, I ordered the machine with overnight shipping.
 I charge $.52 a photo which is not the cheapest price you can find.
 But I can promise that my clients that their treasured family photos will not leave my home.
 That’s what you are selling in the transfer business – a local, safe and accountable service.
 Neither the mail order transfer businesses nor the big box stores and pharmacy chains can offer that.
 They send your photos out which involves risk.